zhill/enterprise-docs/content/docs/overview/windows/_index.md

 ### Windows OS Packages

-Just as linux images are scanned for packages such as RPMs, DPKG, and APK, Windows images are scanned for the installed components and Knowlege Base patches (KBs).
+Just as Linux images are scanned for packages such as RPMs, DPKG, and APK, Windows images are scanned for the installed components and Knowlege Base patches (KBs).
 When listing OS content on a Windows image, the results returned are KB identifiers that are numeric.
 Both the name and version will be identical and are the KB IDs.